kduncanwelke/WeatherCute/README.md

 ## Features
 The app accesses the NWS API and retrieves and parses JSON (using Codable) to provide current weather condition and forecast information for locations a user has selected.
 Locations are displayed in a page view controller, and can be swiped through readily.
 A user adds locations by hitting the plus button in the upper right - this directs to a view with a map of the United States and a search bar.
 Locations can be selected either by map tap, or searching by city or zipcode.
 Once confirmed, a selected location is saved in Core Data.

-The main view for any selected weather location featues an area for current conditions and forecast data.
+The main view for any selected weather location features an area for current conditions and forecast data.
 Three API calls are made for each location - one for current conditions, one for forecast data, and lastly one for current alerts.
 Once all of this data has loaded, a refresh button is enabled.
 This allows the user to refresh the data as desired.

 Current conditions show basic information such as temperature and a brief description, along with a user-friendly image created for the app.
 Forecast data is displayed in a collection view.
 Long pressing on a forecast image will bring up a detailed text view.
 If alerts are present, a red ! button is displayed next to the current temperature.
 This leads to an alert area which provides details and suggested steps, as per the NWS.